martinemde/splatnet2statink/README.md

 3. Download the script by running `git clone https://github.com/frozenpandaman/splatnet2statink.git` (requires [Git](https://git-scm.com/download), pre-installed on macOS), or use the green "Clone or download" button above.

 4. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.
+Alternatively, these settings may be set in system ENV using the `STAT_INK_API_KEY`, `SPLATNET_COOKIE`, and `SPLATNET_LANG` variables.

 5. You will then be asked to enter your `iksm_session` token.
 To obtain it, follow the mitmproxy instructions [here](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions).
 This token (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!